 Dr. DeLuca has published more than 300 articles and chapters in these areas, has edited five books in neuropsychology, neuroimaging and rehabilitation, and is a co-editor for the Encyclopedia of Clinical Neuropsychology.
 He has received more than $32 million in grant support for his research.

 Dr. DeLuca's most recent research ventures include the cerebral mapping of human cognitive processes using functional neuroimaging, as well as the development of research-based techniques to improve cognitive impairment.
 He serves as an associate editor of several journals and is on the editorial boards of many other journals.

 He is the recipient of several awards in recognition of his work including the 2015 Arthur Benton Award from the International Neuropsychological Society, and 2012 Rodger G. Barker Distinguished Research Contribution Award from APA Division 22 (Rehabilitation Psychology).

-Dr. DeLuca has been very involved for many years in the training of postdoctoral fellows in neuropsychology and rehabilitation, and has directed several advanced research and training programs sponsored by National Institute on Disability and Rehabilitation Research, the National Multiple Sclerosis Society, and National Institutes of Health since 1990.
+Dr. DeLuca has been very involved for many years in the training of postdoctoral fellows in neuropsychology and rehabilitation, and has directed several advanced research and training programs sponsored by the National Institute on Disability and Rehabilitation Research, the National MS Society, and the National Institutes of Health since 1990.

-Professor Sandroff has published more than 100 articles and chapters in this area and has received more than 2.5 million dollars in grant support for his research.
-Professor Sandroff's current foci involve systematically-developed randomized controlled trials of exercise training on cognition, brain structure, and brain function in cognitively-impaired persons with MS.
+Dr. Sandroff has published more than 100 articles and chapters in this area and has received more than $2.5 million in grant support for his research.
+His current foci involve systematically developed randomized controlled trials of exercise training on cognition, brain structure, and brain function in cognitively impaired persons with MS.